Secondary Postpartum Hemorrhage

 - Postpartum infection: Postpartum infection can occur either inside the uterus (Endometritis)or in the cervical canal or in the vagina.
 Sometimes the infection can spread outside the uterus to affect the surrounding tissues like the ovaries, bladder and parametrium.
 Infections of the breast like breast abscess are also considered a type of postpartum infection but these do not cause secondary PPH.
 In addition to injuries which occur during the birth process, physiologic changes during pregnancy can contribute to the development of postpartum infections.

-- Infection of Cervical and Vaginal Tears: Vaginal childbirth is often accompanied by multiple small and large tears inside the cervix, along the edge of the cervix as well as in the vaginal canal.
+- Infection of Cervical and Vaginal Tears: Vaginal childbirth is often accompanied by multiple small and large vaginal and cervical tears - inside the cervix, along the edge of the cervix as well as in the vaginal canal.
 Most of these tears heal without any complications.
 But some vaginal tears amy be quite large and extend through the perineum right up to the anus.
 Infection can occur readily in these tears.
 Sloughing of an infected area can expose a bleeding vessel leading to a sudden gush of fresh bleeding.
 Spotting on and off or brownish vaginal discharge can also occur from these tears with no major bleeding.

 Treatment of Secondary Postpartum Hemorrhage

 Treatment of secondary PPH is according to the cause.

 Investigations of secondary PPH should include high and low vaginal swabs,blood cultures if fever is present ,full blood count and C-reactive protein.
 A pelvic ultrasound may help to identify the presence of retained products of conception, although the appearance of the immediate postpartum uterus may not be very reliable.

 If products of pregnancy are present, they should be removed under antibiotic cover.
 There is a great risk of uterine perforation in these cases and the evacuation of the uerus should be carried out only by very competent hands.